chemok78/votely/README.md

 ##A few key functions highlighted

--Poll form: client side form validation using AngularJS: instant user feedback and in controller before calling createPoll service (that interacts with REST API)
+a) Poll form: client side form validation using AngularJS: instant user feedback and in controller before calling createPoll service (that interacts with REST API)

--Poll form: server side input validation using Express Validator (before saving to MongoDB) -Chart implementation using ChartJS
+b) Poll form: server side input validation using Express Validator (before saving to MongoDB)

+c) Chart implementation using ChartJS